Catholic Worship in New Paltz changed dramatically.

 States like Montana, and some dioceses in Florida, where there are no longer a high number of cases, are doing this.

 Many Catholic groups have been looking to eradicate the sign of peace for years.
 It is a distraction to the Eucharist, the most important part of the mass.
 The sign of peace was introduced by Vatican II.
-These practices can cause spread of infectious symptoms.

 What Catholics do believe is that people will be more grateful for the sacraments they just took for granted.
 There will be a better appreciation for the faith, and people will not live lightly their responsibilities of the Catholic faith.